yijun-tang/cpp_homework/README.md

 DexMate C++ homework for interview

 ## Setup
 This project is using C++ 17, any compilers compatiable with this version should be working.
-I developed it by clang (`clang-1403.0.22.14.1`) on macOS (M1 pro chip).
+I developed it by clang (Apple clang version 14.0.3) on macOS (M1 pro chip).
 But it doesn't use any special features specific to clang, so g++ should be ok.

 If you don't have C++ 17 compiler on your machine, you should install it first.
 I would recommend the clang compiler which is providing more friendly message, especially useful for debugging.
 Another needed tool is cmake to build the project.
 The version of cmake should be 3.13+.